-Types of Primary Storage
+Types of primary storage

 Depending on the computing environment, primary storage might consist of hard disks or flash-based solid-state drives installed locally on an application server or file server.
 Alternatively, the primary storage tier might be a centralized and shared storage-area network (SAN) or network-attached storage (NAS) array.
-Its how the storage resource is used rather than the type of storage architecture that determines it is primary storage or some other tier of data storage.
+It's how the storage resource is used rather than the type of storage architecture that determines if it is primary storage or some other tier of data storage.

-Applications such as Microsoft Word or Excel find their documents or spreadsheets via the NAS directory which collects that various pieces of a file that may be scattered across a drive or multiple drives and presents the file to the application as a single unit.
+Applications such as Microsoft Word or Excel find their documents or spreadsheets via the NAS directory that collects various pieces of a file that might be scattered across a drive or multiple drives.
+It presents the file to the application as a single unit.
 Because of this added layer, file-based systems like NAS tend to be slower than SANs, but if a NAS meets an organization's requirements for primary storage, it can certainly function at that level.

-A primary storage system, whether it’s installed locally in a server, is networked and shared like a SAN or NAS, or is cloud-based, may be composed of various types of media.
+A primary storage system, whether local in a server, networked and shared like a SAN or NAS, or cloud-based, may be composed of various types of media.
 Hard-disk media is still the most prevalent type of data storage, but because high performance is typically required of primary storage, solid-state drives (SSDs) are increasingly replacing hard disks.

-Unlike RAM, storage-class memory is persistent, which means it retains data even when power is cut off.
-And while storage-class memory is somewhat slower than RAM, it's much faster than standard solid-state drives, which makes it ideal for use as primary storage for applications such as in-memory databases.
+Unlike RAM, storage class memory is persistent, which means it retains data even when power is cut off.
+And while storage class memory is somewhat slower than RAM, it's much faster than standard solid-state drives, which makes it ideal for use as primary storage for applications such as in-memory databases.
 It's also considerably more expensive than conventional solid-state storage.